Advice Complexity of Adaptive Priority Algorithms: Introduction

-The priority model has a lot in common with the model of online algorithms.
-Priority algorithms can be seen as either extending the power of online algorithms by allowing a limited ordering of input items, or as limiting the power of adversary by not allowing it full control over the order of items.
-An online algorithm assumes no knowledge of future input items and has no control over the order, in which the items arrive.
-Nonetheless, an online algorithm is required to make an \emph{irrevocable} decision for each input item.
-The assumption that an online algorithm does not see the future at all is quite restrictive and in many cases impractical.
-It is often the case that some information about the input sequence is known in advance, e.g., its length, the largest weight of an item, etc. An information-theoretic way of capturing this side knowledge is given by the \emph{advice tape model}\footnote{Other advice models have been proposed either earlier or at around the same time as the advice tape model: helper and answerer models of Dobrev et al.~\cite{A4}, per request model of Emek et al.~\cite{A2}, tree exploration model with advice of Fraigniaud et al.~\cite{DBLP:journals/iandc/FraigniaudIP08}.} of Hromkovi\v{c} et al.~\cite{A3} (further developed in B\"{o}ckenhauer et al.~\cite{BKKKM17}).
-In this model, an all powerful oracle that sees the entire input sequence creates a short advice string that is written on an infinite tape.
-The algorithm uses the advice string in processing the online items.
-The main object of interest is the trade-off between the amount of advice and the competitive ratio\footnote{``Competitive ratio'' is essentially what approximation ratio is called in the area of online algorithms.} of an online algorithm.
-The worst-case length of advice is called the \emph{advice complexity}.
-Often, a short advice string results in a dramatic improvement over the best competitive ratio that is achievable by an online algorithm without advice.
-Of course, a short advice string can be computationally difficult to obtain since the oracle is allowed unlimited power.
-Advice complexity of online algorithms has recently become a very active research area -- see \cite{BoyarFKLM2016} for a survey on online algorithms with advice, including an extensive list of articles.
-Of most relevance to us are results concerning graph algorithms~\cite{DBLP:journals/ijfcs/BianchiBBKP18,Ais,DBLP:conf/sirocco/DobrevKM12,Magnus,GP19,DBLP:journals/corr/KommKKK15,Ahunt,Abipfinal}.
+We now discuss \emph{advice}, starting with the online algorithms setting, where advice has been considered for some time.
+An online algorithm processes a sequence of input items, one at a time, with no knowledge of future input items; an assumption that, even for inherently online problems, is not necessarily realistic.
+Often some information about the input sequence is known in advance, e.g., its length, the largest weight of an item, etc. The knowledge could be absolute, approximate, or expected from experience.
+An information-theoretic way of capturing some of this additional knowledge is provided by the \emph{advice tape model}\footnote{Other advice models have been proposed, including the helper and answerer models of Dobrev et al.~\cite{A4}, the tree exploration model with advice of Fraigniaud et al.~\cite{DBLP:journals/iandc/FraigniaudIP08}, and the per request model of Emek et al.~\cite{A2}.
+See~\cite{BoyarFKLM2016} for a comparison of these models.} of Hromkovi\v{c} et al.~\cite{A3} (further technical development in B\"{o}ckenhauer et al.~\cite{BKKKM17}).
+In this model, an all powerful oracle that knows the algorithm and sees the entire input sequence\footnote{In contrast with the online and priority worlds, in the Turing machine world the advice depends only on the input length $n$ and not the input itself.} writes bits (referred to as advice bits) on an infinite tape.
+The algorithm uses the advice tape in processing the online items.
+The ``tape'' analogy is used in many other models, but the only important properties are that there are always bits when the algorithm asks for them and there is no detectable end to the collection of bits.
+The \emph{advice complexity} of an algorithm is the number of bits read.
+Usually, we are interested in the worst-case number of bits read as a function of the input length.
+Results for online algorithms with advice are bounds on the number of advice bits necessary and/or sufficient to achieve a given competitive ratio\footnote{The competitive ratio is the term used in online algorithms for what is essentially the approximation ratio when considering offline problems.}.
+Often, a few bits of advice improves the competitive ratio dramatically over what is achievable by an online algorithm without advice.